mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 : designates the profile used by IIPC.
 When set to "uncompress" IIPC is not performed.
 This specification describes IIPC that corresponds to the "diet-esp" profile.

 flow_label_cda:
 : indicates how the Flow Label field of the inner IPv6 packet or the Identification field of the inner IPv4 packet is compressed / decompressed - See {{sec-cda}} for more information.
 In a nutshell, "uncompress" indicates that Flow Label (resp.
-Identification) are not compressed. "lower" indicates the value is read from the outer IP header - eventually with some adaptations when inner IP packet and outer IP pakets have different versions. "generated" indicates that the fields is generated by the receiving party.
-In that case, the decompressed value may take a different value its original value. "zero" indicates the field is set to zero.
+Identification) are not compressed. "lower" indicates the value is read from the outer IP header - eventually with some adaptations when inner IP packet and outer IP packets have different versions. "generated" indicates that the field is generated by the receiving party.
+In that case, the decompressed value may take a different value compared to its original value. "zero" indicates the field is set to zero.

 dscp_cda:
 : indicates how the DSCP values of the inner IP packet are generated.
 (See flow_label_cda). "sa" indicates, compression is performed according to the DSCP values agreed by the SA (dscp_list).